ashevtcov/dirnav/README.md

 # Overview
 Directional navigation library for JavaScript applications to support 10 foot (TV) experience

+# Disclaimer
+This is a work in progress and there is no guarantee the library will work in your case.
+Please post your requests and bugs in the [Issues](https://github.com/ashevtcov/dirnav/issues) section of the GitHub repository.

 # Installation
 To install run `npm i dirnav`